 Artist turned entrepreneur Lexy Funk is the co-founder and CEO of Brooklyn Industries, a business that has grown since 1998 from making messenger bags out of used billboard vinyl to a full men’s and women’s lifestyle clothing and accessories retailer.
-The visionary entrepreneur has grown the retail company organically to include 14 stores in four states and a successful e-commerce website.
+The visionary entrepreneur has grown the retail company organically to include 16 stores in three states and a successful e-commerce website.

 Funk is determined to build a global retailer that fills a void in the clothing market with artistic clothing for urban dwellers.
 She has used her instinct, intelligence and sheer determination to navigate every aspect of the business, from merchandising and finance, to design and photography.

 In Her Own Words

 What is the key to success?
 Is it three words: LIVE, WORK, CREATE?

 “It’s having a completely unique approach.
 LIVE, WORK, CREATE came out of our early experience of being artists and trying to make a living.
 Brooklyn Industries was born from a need to be artistic and be commercial.
 Directly making products for our store and our customers allows us great freedom, and an ability to speak directly of philosophy, of concept and of community while being highly entrepreneurial.”

 Why are community partnerships important to Brooklyn Industries?

 “We believe in the creative energy that develops through collaboration.
 We opened our first store in 2001 in the middle of Williamsburg, Brooklyn.
 We as artists and designers were part of the community; we sold to people we knew; we realized that a storefront is a meeting point for our customers, and a central place where ideas can coalesce.